-None
+None.

-Based on the factors cited in the analysis, staff believes the required Findings for granting the Unclassified CUP can be made.
-Staff therefore recommends approval of Unclassified Conditional Use Permit Application No. 3580 subject to the recommended Conditions.
+Based on the factors cited in the analysis, staff believes the required Findings for granting the Classified Conditional Use Permit be made.
+Staff therefore recommends approval of Classified Conditional Use Permit No. 3600, subject to the recommended Conditions of Approval, Mitigation Measures, and Project Notes.